-Moclobemide 150 mg film-coated tablet
+Moclobemide 150 mg film-coated tablets

-Each tablet contains 150 mg moclobemide.
+Each film-coated tablet contains 150 mg of moclobemide.

 For the full list of excipients, see section 6.1.